 Paul Jones was one of the graduates of the Ealing Blues Club who fuelled the British Blues Boom in the early 60s.
 With pop-star looks he took to the West-End stage, putting his Blues harp away and spending a decade as a leading man, until he re-emerged as the frontman of The Blues Band in the 80s.
-As a TV presenter and radio broadcaster, Paul has a separate career, but love of the music and the buzz of performing means he is destined to stay centre stage of live British Blues.
+As a TV presenter and radio broadcaster, Paul has a separate career, but love of the music and the buzz of performing meant he was to stay centre stage of live British Blues.

 Paul Pond was born in 1942 in Portsmouth UK, and after Grammar School he went to University in Oxford.
 While at college, he would travel to West London to visit The Ealing Blues Club, run by Alexis Korner and Cyril Davies, where he shared the stage with Brian Jones before he formed The Rolling Stones.
 Paul was apparently offered the place as singer in The Stones, but when he turned it down, Mick Jagger stepped in.
 In late 1962, Paul dropped out of college, changed his surname to Jones and joined South African keyboard player Manfred Mann, blowing harp and singing R&B covers.
 The band, named after its leader, signed for HMV and had a string of chart singles, and their version of an old Exciters number, ‘Doo Wah Diddy’ went to the top of the charts in Britain, Canada and the USA.
 The band continued to issue chart singles with R&B flavoured pop, but their albums had much less commercial material, with covers of ‘Smokestack Lightning’ and ‘Stormy Monday’.
 Changing personnel saw Jack Bruce join The Manfreds on bass until he left to form Cream in 1966, when Paul also left to start a solo career.